Skip to main content

 Technical Analysis

 CVE-2026-2958 is a stack-based buffer overflow vulnerability identified in the D-Link DWR-M960 router firmware version 1.01.07.
-The vulnerability resides in the function sub_457C5C within the /boafrm/formWsc file, where the argument save_apply is improperly handled, allowing an attacker to overwrite the stack memory.
-This flaw can be triggered remotely without requiring authentication or user interaction, making it highly accessible to attackers.
-Exploiting this vulnerability could enable remote code execution, allowing attackers to take full control of the affected device, disrupt network operations, or pivot to internal networks.
-The vulnerability has been publicly disclosed, which increases the likelihood of exploitation despite no known active exploits in the wild at present.
-The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:L), no user interaction (UI:N), and high impact on confidentiality, integrity, and availability (C:H, I:H, A:H).
-The lack of available patches at the time of disclosure necessitates immediate mitigation efforts.
-This vulnerability is critical for organizations relying on the DWR-M960 for network connectivity, especially in environments where network security is paramount.
+The vulnerability resides in the function sub_457C5C of the /boafrm/formWsc file, where the argument save_apply is improperly handled, allowing an attacker to overwrite the stack memory.
+This overflow can be triggered remotely over the network without requiring authentication or user interaction, making it highly exploitable.
+The buffer overflow can lead to arbitrary code execution, enabling attackers to gain control over the device, disrupt network operations, or pivot into internal networks.
+The vulnerability has a CVSS 4.0 base score of 8.7, reflecting its high impact on confidentiality, integrity, and availability, combined with ease of exploitation.
+Although no known exploits are currently active in the wild, the public disclosure of exploit details increases the likelihood of future attacks.
+The affected device, D-Link DWR-M960, is a 4G LTE router commonly used in various enterprise and consumer environments, making this vulnerability a significant risk for organizations relying on this hardware for network connectivity.

 Potential Impact